Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 It’s not always easy to overcome irrational thoughts and fears.
 So, while you’re working on doing that, it can be beneficial to learn how to celebrate the success that you’re having along the way.

-For example, it might not be a big deal to other people to climb up two rungs of a ladder, but if you have a non-rational fear of heights, this could be major for you.
+For example, it might not be a big deal for other people to climb up two rungs of a ladder, but if you have a non-rational fear of heights, this could be major for you.
 So, treat it that way.
 Reward yourself and celebrate the progress that you’re making at overcoming your non-rational fears.

 Find a support group

 It can help when you have supportive people along your journey to overcoming your fears.
-This could mean something as simple as having family and friends that understand how big your fear is to celebrate with you as you make progress.
+This could mean something as simple as having family and friends who understand how big your fear is to celebrate with you as you make progress.

 Or this could mean being part of a group, even an online group, of people who are also working to overcome the same fears.
 This can be helpful because those who are living with the same experiences may be able to better understand what you’re going through.
 It can also help you know that you’re not alone, which can be an incredibly comforting feeling.